 The "Old Downtown" tour lasts about 3h30min, with a 20min. break to relax, eat or drink, and go to the toilet.
 It finishes at São Bento Square, next to "São Bento" subway station (blue line), and very close to the Municipal Market.

 The "Paulista Ave" tour lasts about 2h30min., plus a 10min. break to drink or eat something, go to the toilet and relax a little bit.
 It finishes at Casas das Rosas Cultural Center (Paulita Ave 37), two blocks from Brigadeiro subway station (green line).

-The "Vila Madalena" tour lasts about 3h hours, including a 10min. break to drink or eat something, go to the toilet and relax a little bit.
-It finishes at Batata Square, in Faria Lima Ave, in front of Faria Lima subway station (Yellow line).
+The "Vila Madalena" tour lasts about 2h hours, including a 5min. break to admire the street arts of Beco do Aprendiz and relax a little bit.
+It finishes at Batman'a Alley (with street arts, cafes, stores), 20 minutes walking to Sumaré subway station (green line).